-Specifically, the effect of comprehension was assessed using the following mixed-effect logistic regression model: comprehension ~ α power * SNR + (1|subject:digit), where comprehension is dichotomous variable representing the behavioural outcome (correct vs incorrect), α power is a continuous variable representing pre-target α power at one parcel and time bin standardised within participants over trials to M = 0 and SD = 1, SNR is a 3-level mean-centred ordinal variable describing change from digit SRT50, and subject and digit are categorical random effect grouping variables.
-In other words, these models test whether enhanced or decreased α power with respect to each participant’s mean α power in each channel and time bin (and therefore, irrespective of individual differences in α power) predicts a higher or lower probability of correctly comprehending the forthcoming DiN item.
+Specifically, the effect of comprehension was assessed using the following mixed-effect logistic regression model: comprehension ~ α power * SNR + (1|subject:digit), where comprehension is dichotomous variable representing the behavioural outcome (correct vs incorrect), α power is a continuous variable representing pre-target α power at one parcel and time bin (50ms each, from -300 to -50ms) standardised within participants over trials to mean = 0 and SD = 1, SNR is a 3-level mean-centred ordinal variable describing change from digit SRT50, and subject and digit are categorical random effect grouping variables.
+The rationale for standardising EEG data within trials is two-fold.
+First, to remove baseline individual differences in the expression of α power and second to ensure that power changes over time are relative to the mean expression of power over the course of the trial.
+Second, we aimed at removing potential drifts in the expression of α power over the course of the experiment related to fatigue and learning which may confound the association between EEG measures and comprehension.
+Thus, the variable α power, standardized in this manner, does not reflect absolute power expression, but rather fluctuations around its own within-trial mean.
+Therefore, the regression models test whether relatively enhanced or decreased α power prior to the onset of the digit, as compared to its mean expression over the whole SSN-filled pre-stimulus period analysed (i.e., between -3395 and 0ms), in each channel and time bin, predicts a higher or lower probability of correctly comprehending the forthcoming DiN item.
 Similarly, in order to test for effects of pre-target α power on the perceived clarity of DiN items, we ran the following mixed-effect ordinal regression model (cumulative link mixed model) at each cortical parcel and each time-bin: clarity ~ α power * SNR + (1|subject:digit), where clarity represents the mean-centred subjective clarity rating.